agiorguk/gemini/docs/README.md

 * [Services](partials/titleservices-title.html)
 * [Datasets](partials/titledatasets-title.html)

-Both files are generated from [title.asciidoc](https://github.com/archaeogeek/gemini/blob/main/docs/partials/title.asciidoc) with different snippets for datasets and services in the partials folder.
+Both files are generated from [title.asciidoc](https://github.com/archaeogeek/gemini/blob/main/docs/partials/title.asciidoc) with different xml snippets for datasets and services in the snippets folder.

 To generate, use the `-a` parameter, eg with docker (from the docs folder):